 Our Board of Directors has determined that each member of the Audit Committee is "independent" for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and each has sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
-Our Board of Directors has designated Michael W. Bonney and Anne McGeorge as "Audit Committee financial experts," as defined under the applicable rules of the SEC.
+Our Board of Directors has designated Anne McGeorge as an "Audit Committee financial expert," as defined under the applicable rules of the SEC.

-During the fiscal year ended December 31, 2020, the Audit Committee met five times and each of the members attended at least 75% of the meetings of the Audit Committee held during the period for which such person served as a member.
+During the fiscal year ended December 31, 2021, the Audit Committee met four times and each of the current members attended at least 75% of the meetings of the Audit Committee held during the period for which such person served as a member.